Free Sewing & Craft Projects, Learn to Sew, Guidelines Articles, Charitable Projects, Bridal, Kids & More

 Project provided courtesy of:

-Jo-Ann Stores ©
+Jo-Ann Fabric and Craft Stores ©

 Fleece Chinese Slippers